KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Descending ordering example

-Please note that this ASC/DESC option on a category will automatically be disabled when you set a sort order for the measurements.
+Please note that the ASC/DESC option on a category will automatically be disabled when you set a sort order for the measurements.

 .. figure:: media/ordering_measures.png